-Calf injury or pain is a common occurrence in sports that include running, jumping, hopping and landing activities.
-Your calf muscle group primarily consists of two muscles (gastrocnemius and soleus) that attach to your Achilles tendon.
+Calf injury or pain is a common occurrence in sports, including running, jumping, hopping, and landing activities.
+Your calf muscle group primarily consists of two muscles (gastrocnemius and soleus) attached to your Achilles tendon.
 Achilles tendinopathy or ruptured Achilles tendons are commonplace but successfully treated.

 Calf injuries can occur in both muscle and tendon structures.
 Excessive forces commonly cause damage during explosive contraction, eccentric control loading or when your calf muscles fatigue.
 Calf muscle tears are prevalent.

 Your calf muscles protect your shin bone from the rear and both sides.
 However, excessive load through your shin bone (tibia) can result in shin pain and related injuries.
 Shin pain and injury is prevalent in loading bearing sports.

 For specific information regarding your calf pain, please seek the advice of your physiotherapist.

 Calf pain is a common symptom of referred pain, e.g. Sciatica.